juliogomez/devops/README.md

 You will receive a welcome message from the bot asking if you would like to vote, and you will be able to interact with it using /options, /vote and /results.

-Everythings is working!
+Everything is working!
 We can go home now... or not really?

 ### Now we need queues

 If you test extensively your current *myhero* deployment you will soon realize that by the time you have multiple users voting concurrently, your application will not be able to cope with the load and fail.

-The reason for this is that *myhero-data* cannot accomodate a high number of simultaneous requests to update its database (which is just a text file, by the way).
+The reason for this is that *myhero-data* cannot accommodate a high number of simultaneous requests to update its database (which is just a text file, by the way).
 If we want to address this challenge we need to implement a *buffering* system between *myhero-app* and *myhero-data*, so that *myhero-app* can send votes out when they arrive, and *myhero_data* can *process* them when it can.

 We can implement this with a *queueing* system, based on [MQTT](https://en.wikipedia.org/wiki/MQTT).
 Votes are published by *myhero-app* towards the MQTT Server, and later they are processed by a *consumer* service that subscribes to the queue.
 To implement this model we need to deploy two additional services: the MQTT server and the *consumer*.